hidecode221b/Radia_MPW/Mathematica/readme.md

 Rev. 20240628
 Eample#3mpw_noc_rtg_nos_for.nb is updated for kick map.
 Eample#3ivu_noc_rtg_nos_for.nb is also added for hybried pole optimization at the periodic length of 20 mm.
 Optimization module is revised to change the pole and magnetic lengths at the constant periodic length conditon.

+Rev. 20240709
+Eample#3mpw_noc_rtg_nos_for.nb is updated for the kick map in T2m2 for horizontal and vertical kicks separately exporting the data files with coordinates.